gabrieledarrigo/monsterid/README.md

 ## How to use

-The usage is actually simple; just import the library an call `monsterId` function with a username to have back a binary object which represents your unique avatar 👾.
+The usage is actually simple;
+Import the library an call `monsterId` function with a username to have back a binary object which represents your unique avatar 👾.

 ```js
 const http = require('http');